zudochkin/awesome-newsletters/README.md

 every Sunday in the form of the DevOps newsletter.
 * [Sysadmin Casts](https://sysadmincasts.com/get-notified).
 Sysadmin Casts - bite-sized sysadmin screencasts (released weekly).
 * [Server Admin for Programmers](https://serversforhackers.com/)
+* [KubeWeekly](https://kubeweekly.com/).
+Interesting weekly news about Kubernetes in the form of a newsletter.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.